 Dementia is the general term for a group of brain disorders that cause memory problems and make it hard to think clearly.

-What symptoms does dementia cause?
 The symptoms of dementia often start off very mild and get worse slowly.
 Symptoms can include:

 - Forgetting all sorts of things